aiven/aiven-operator/docs/test-locally.md

 cert-manager already installed in the cluster, and it isn't easy to get it running and properly configured on the local env.
 Therefore we disable webhooks and will have an opportunity to validate these features on a public cloud Kubernetes cluster.
 Webhooks are responsible for validating whether depended entities are already created, and it is safe to execute reconciler of a CR.
-Therefore with webhooks disabled, a user has to, for example, wait until PG service is created before attempting to create a PG database.
+Therefore with webhooks disabled, a user has to, for example, wait until PostgreSQL service is created before attempting to create a PostgreSQL database.

 ```shell script
 make run ENABLE_WEBHOOKS=false